 - Dean Koontz just falls way too far on the Idealistic Side to avoid this trope.
 The alien invasion in The Taking has all the trappings of Cosmic Horror Story complete with a couple of Lovecraftian references.
 Except it turns out to have been an Apocalypse (sort of)in which humanity's wickedness is punished (cue Koontz's Anvilicious rants about the downfall of Western Civilization) and all children and sufficiently virtuous adults are spared.
 The subsequent new world actually seems rather utopian.
 The Eldritch Abomination in Winter Moon is defeated by an everyday American nuclear family.

-- John Dies at the End, while dipping into how meaningless, cruel, and violent the human world is, notes that the dark forces that eponymous John and protagonist David fight are just as human as they are - and incredibly immature.
-The Big Bad turns out to be a gigantic, reality-warming organic supercomputer with the voice of a prepubescent boy and tossing out racist, homophobic slurs by the dozen in an attempt to look tough, and the forces it works with aren't any better - one of the Big Bad's servants talks like a bratty tween trying to act black.
+- John Dies at the End, while dipping into how meaningless, cruel, and violent the human world is, notes that the dark horses that eponymous John and protagonist David fight are just as human as they are - and incredibly immature.
+The Big Bad turns out to be a gigantic, reality-warming organic supercomputer with the voice of a prepubescent boy and tossing out racist, homophobic slurs by the dozen in an attempt to look tough, and the horses it works with aren't any better - one of the Big Bad's servants talks like a bratty tween trying to act black.
 In the end, a bomb destroys the Big Bad.